Ong Lepcha

-Ong Tshering Lepcha (born 14 April 1988 in Dzongu, Sikkim) is an Indian footballer who plays as a forward for Sikkimese Gangtok Himalayan SC.
+Ong Tshering Lepcha (born 14 April 1988) is an Indian footballer who plays as a forward for Sikkimese Gangtok Himalayan SC.

-Career
+Club career

 Early career

-Lepcha started his footballing career with Churchill Brothers S.C. on the I-League, however in 2007 Lepcha suffered a right knee injury after a harsh 50/50 tackle in a pre-season warm-up match.
+Lepcha was born in Dzongu, Sikkim.
+He started his footballing career with Churchill Brothers S.C. on the I-League, however in 2007 Lepcha suffered a right knee injury after a harsh 50/50 tackle in a pre-season warm-up match.
 As a result of the injury Lepcha was forced to sit-out of football for six months.
 After spending time getting treatment in Mumbai Lepcha flew back to Goa to spend time at the club, off the field.
 After six months on the side-lines Lepcha moved to Kolkata where he began his rehabilitation.

 After getting fully healed and released by Churchill Brothers Lepcha joined Indian Nationals FC of the I-League 2nd Division in 2009.
 After spending one season at the club Lepcha signed for Bengal Mumbai FC who also play in the I-League 2nd Division but got loaned out to Kenkre FC for the 2010 I-League 2nd Division.
 Lepcha then joined United Sikkim F.C. also of the I-League 2nd Division for a season and in his first season with the club, won them promotion to the I-League.